edisonwong520/go_telnet_dubbo/README.md

 ### Problem Definition

-Give a ip , port ,method name and parameter, test whether the Dubbo service on the ip:port works or not
+Give a ip , port ,method name and parameter, test whether the Dubbo service on the ip:port works or not.
+This project can also be used as a simple telnet tool in go language.

 ### Principle
 Create a TCP client which is responsible for sending data and printing response